 Terry Keel is a fifth generation Austinite, born in Austin on January 13, 1958 and raised in a family of six boys and one girl.
 His background as an attorney includes extensive experience as a courtroom and appellate litigator.
-He also has a public service career spanning four decades.
+He also has a public service career spanning over four decades.
 Mr. Keel is currently serving fulltime as an appointed state official.Public Service:

 Assistant Commissioner, Texas Department of Agriculture, January 12, 2015 to present.
 Mr. Keel serves as the Assistant Commissioner for Administration with responsibility for support services, licensing and administrative duties related to agriculture and consumer protection.
 The Texas Department of Agriculture is headquartered in Austin and also has numerous regional and field offices throughout the state, employing over 600 personnel.

 Executive Director, Texas Facilities Commission, December 31, 2009 to January 11, 2015.
 The Commission, appointed by the Governor, Lieutenant Governor and Speaker of the House, administers for departments of state government the assignment of office space, lease procurement, space planning, facilities maintenance & operations, facilities master planning, real estate acquisition, project management in architecture, engineering, design & construction, and state & federal surplus property administration.

 Parliamentarian, Texas House of Representatives, May 25, 2007 to January 13, 2009.
 Mr. Keel served as the counselor to the Speaker and Texas House members on matters of legislative procedure and applicable provisions of the Texas Constitution and state statutes.